bjk127/Tax-Fraud-and-NLP-Demo/README.md

 ### 1) Policy and Research Papers on tax fraud

 First, a corpus of relevant policy and research papers on tax fraud could be used to generate a tax fraud ontology.
-A collection of [12 policy and research papers](https://github.com/bjk127/Tax-Fraud-and-NLP-Demo/tree/master/pdfs) were downloaded and merged together.
+A small collection of [policy and research papers](https://github.com/bjk127/Tax-Fraud-and-NLP-Demo/tree/master/pdfs) all regarding tax evasion were collected and merged together.

 ```
 directory <- "~/Documents/GitHub/Tax-Fraud-and-NLP-Demo/pdfs"